 Publication 130 for more information.
 We do not require a separate agreement for payments covered by a federal voluntary withholding agreement.
 If requested by a payee, you can enter into a voluntary agreement and withhold Illinois Income Tax on Illinois income such as individual retirement accounts (IRAs) or pensions.
 Note: If you agree to a voluntary withholding agreement then you are required to withhold Illinois income tax.

-You must register with us to withhold Illinois Income Tax.
 To register your business, you may choose one of the following options: